 Ayima Redirect Path (Free)

-Ayima Redirect Path is a free Google Chrome Extension that returns page status code & path to URL.
+Ayima Redirect Path is a free Google Chrome Extension that returns the page status code & path to the URL.
 Great to help identify bad status code pages and redirect chains.

 Web Vitals Extension (Free)

-Use the Web Vitals Extension to quick check the core web vitals of a given page.
+Use the Web Vitals Extension to quickly check the core web vitals of a given page.